5 Costly Mistakes

 2. Don't Overlook The Home Inspection

 While not always possible depending on market conditions, a home inspection can be a helpful tool to get a better understanding of the home you are buying.
 A home inspector identifies the current state of affairs and any potential problems in the property's structure, plumbing, electrical, and HVAC systems.
-Skipping this step could lead to unforeseen expenses down the line.

-3. Evaluate Properties Wisely
+3. Evaluate Wisely

 While a fixer-upper may seem appealing, consider the full scope of work involved.
 Look for homes with untapped potential within your budget.
 Consult with us to identify upgrades that increase home value, as well as advice on renovations and contractors.
 Be realistic about your capabilities when it comes to "doing it yourself," and prioritize improvements that maximize your investment.